WalkerCodeRanger/dfaMinimizationComparison/README.md

   3. [C#](CSharp/CSharp/)
   4. [Rust](Rust/src/)

-All versions accept input on the console in the [input format](dfaFormat.md) used by the original version from the paper and write their results to the console in the same version.
+All versions accept input on the console in the [input format](dfaFormat.md) used by the original version from the paper and write their results to the console in the same format.
 [Sample DFA files](TestData/) are included in the project.

 ## Commentary on Languages